maplibre/maplibre.github.io/content/news/2023-05-25-maplibre-gl-js-v3/index.md

   <img src="gpugridlayer.png" style="max-width:600px;width:100%">
 </a>

 # Changelog
-And now for the full list of changes:
+See a full changelog in [here](https://github.com/maplibre/maplibre-gl-js/blob/main/CHANGELOG.md#300), including the list of potentially breaking changes.

+> BELOW WILL BE MOVED INTO THE v3 changelog

 ## New features and improvements